Whittier Itinerary that Doesn’t Include Cruise | Alaska

-Many visitors of Alaska know Whittier as a starting point of their cruise tours.
-But let them be a little bit adventurous and they end up with a completely different Whittier itinerary, a trip that has nothing do to with any cruises.
+Many visitors of Alaska know Whittier as a starting point of a cruise tour through Kenai Fjords National Park and Resurrection Bay.
+We chose a completely different Whittier itinerary, an adventure that had nothing to do with any cruises or water activities.

 Whittier Itinerary, Alaska - Roads and Destinations

 Whittier or Seward?
-For more than two hours I was sitting in front of my laptop, zealously analyzing all pros and cons of having one of these towns as our departure point for Kenai Fjords National Park cruise.
+For more than two hours I was sitting in front of my laptop, zealously analyzing all pros and cons of having one of these towns as our departure point for Kenai Fjords National Park.
 Seward won by offering more options and better prices.
-But the peculiar city of Whittier was that place that made us hit the Seward Highway and drive about one hour in the southeast directions the day after our cruise.
+But the peculiarity of Whittier inspired us to hit the Seward Highway and drive about one hour southeast the day after our cruise.

 Whittier Itinerary, Alaska - Roads and Destinations